 What Are The Tax Advantages of a Personal Line of Credit?

+This is one of the differences between a HELOC vs. a personal line of credit.
 Unlike a home equity line of credit, interest payments on a personal loan are generally not tax deductible.
 Please consult with your tax consultant.

 What Are the Interest Rates On A Personal Line of Credit?